Chart Color Schemes

 Fadden shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 28.4% currently enrolled in formal education.
+Trade and technical skills are also prominent, with 25.6% of residents aged 15 and above holding vocational credentials – advanced diplomas held by 11.6% and certificates by 14.0%.
+Educational participation is notably high in the area, with 28.4% of residents currently enrolled in formal education.
 This includes 10.1% in primary education, 8.6% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education